Frequently Asked Questions about Admissions

 How do I pay the application fee and other payments?

 All payments, including application fee, Advance Payment, tuition and fees, may be paid by credit card or wire transfer.
-Applicants in Tokyo can pay in cash in person to the TUJ bursar.
-We cannot accept payments by check or money order.
+TUJ does NOT accept cash, personal checks, or money orders.

 Do I need to pay in Japanese yen?

 Bank wire transfers and credit card payments can be made in any currency.
 Payment will automatically be converted to Japanese yen.
 The applicant is responsible for all bank and handling charges and for ensuring that the correct amount of Japanese yen is received.

 Yes, TUJ can sponsor student visas.
 Please note that there are several visa requirements for those applying for a student visa through TUJ.
 Please review the website carefully, so you understand the regulations, paying close attention to the Proof of Financial Viability and Advance Payment sections.

 Can I apply for a Japanese student visa on my own?